kwazunine/ActiveDirectoryDHCPNATPowerShellSrcript/README.md

 <br />
 <br />
 Create Active Directory Admin User:  <br/>
-The next step is to create an Active Directory user with Domain administrator privileges in the newly created Organizational Unit.
-Having an Active Directory user account with Domain administrator rights will simplify configuring the remaining services and executing the PowerShell script to create over 1000 Active Directory user accounts.  <br/>
+The next step is to create an Active Directory user with 'Domain Admin' privileges in the newly created Organizational Unit.
+Having an Active Directory user with Domain Admin rights will simplify configuring the remaining services and executing the PowerShell script to create over 1000 Active Directory user accounts.  <br/>
-3. Select the Orgnazational Unit that was just created from the left sidebar.
+3. Select the Organzational Unit that was just created from the left sidebar.
 Right-click the white space on the right side in the Organizational Unit folder, then select 'New' > 'User' as shown in the image below. <br/>
 <img src="https://i.imgur.com/vCD87N1.png" height="80%" width="80%" alt="Create AD Admin User"/>
 <br />
 4. Fill out the name and user logon name fields following the format shown in the image below.
 Click 'Next' to set the password, ensure the 'User must change password at next logon' checkbox is unchecked, and then click 'Next' > 'Finish' to complete the user creation. <br/>